hiddenalpha/GateleenResclone/README.txt

-# By using this work you agree to the terms and conditions in 'LICENCE.txt'
+# By using this work you agree to the terms and conditions in 'LICENSE.txt'

 Gateleen Resclone
 =================